 To make sure that consumers can connect information they see on Google with the information that they see on your website, you must clearly label the relevant costs and submit information in your product data accordingly.

 - Make sure your landing pages are up to date.
-Dynamically switching the content, such as language or currency, on your landing pages based on user location is against Google Shopping requirements.
+Dynamically switching the content, such as language or currency, on your landing pages based on user location is against requirements.
 Learn more about landing page requirements